storj/design-docs/20250828-bucket-eventing-phase-1.md

 Spanner cost:
 - Storage of change records.
 Every time a data change occurs (insert, update, or delete) that is being watched by a change stream, Spanner writes a data change record to its internal storage.
 This write happens within the same transaction as the data change itself, ensuring consistency.
 The charge for the storage consumed by these records is at the same rate as the standard Spanner database storage.
 The amount of storage used depends on the volume of changes and the data retention period configured for the change stream.
 The retention period can be from 1 to 30 days.
-- No egress free if the change stream reader is in the same region.
+- No egress fee if the change stream reader is in the same region.
 Otherwise, the standard egress fee applies.

 Compute Engine cost:
-- The compute cost for reading the change stream and pushing notification to the destination Pub/Sub topic is proportional to the number of change records written to the change stream.
+- The compute cost for reading the change stream and pushing a notification to the destination Pub/Sub topic is proportional to the number of change records written to the change stream.
-- No egress free if the destination Pub/Sub topic is global or configured to the same region.
+- No egress fee if the destination Pub/Sub topic is global or configured to the same region.

 Pub/Sub cost:
 - Throughput (message volume).
 The total volume of data published to the topic is charged at $40/TiB.
 The size of a message is calculated as the sum of its payload and its attributes, with a minimum billable size of 1 KB per message.
 - Message storage.
 Any message retained beyond the default 24 hours is charged at $0.27 per GiB-month.
 - Egress fee.
-The same throughput fee of $40/TiB applies for the message volume delivered by a pull or push subscription.
-Although the fee is the same, it is applied independently from the fee for publishing to the topic (i.e. the data entering the topic).
+The same throughput fee of $40/TiB applies to the message volume delivered by a pull or push subscription.
+Although the fee is the same, it is applied independently of the fee for publishing to the topic (i.e. the data entering the topic).
 So the total throughput fee for the volume entering and exiting the topic (if not filtering or transformation is applied) is $80/TiB.

 Strategies for reducing the COGS:
 - Reduce the number of change records written to the Spanner change stream.